nidhimanoj4/Twitterz/README.md

 # Project 4 - Twitterz

-Twitterz is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+Twitterz is a basic twitter app to read and compose tweets via the [Twitter API](https://apps.twitter.com/).

 Time spent: 40 hours spent in total